CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

    ![](media/30.png)

-   >**Note:** The provision of content safety resources will take approximately 30-40 minutes.
+   >**Note:** Provisioning the content safety resources will take around 30-40 minutes.
 During this time, please proceed with Module 3.
-After completing Module 3, return to Module 2 and continue the lab from Task 3.
+Once you’ve finished Module 3, return to Module 2 and continue the lab from Task 3.

 ### Task 3: Try out text moderation in the Content Safety Studio